NSLS-II/systemd-softioc/README.md

 It is a good practice to use 'manage-iocs status' to confirm your IOC's status.

-5) Telnet to the IOC example1's EPICS shell to see if it is really working
+5) Telnet to the IOC's EPICS shell to see if it is really working.

     $telnet localhost procServ-port-number